22 Stocks Moving In Thursday’s Pre-Market Session

 Gainers

-- American Superconductor Corporation (NASDAQ: AMSC) rose 7.7 percent to $4.20 in pre-market trading after the company reported winning of US Navy contract for insertion of Ship Protection System on USS Fort Lauderdale, LPD 28.
+- HTG Molecular Diagnostics Inc (NASDAQ: HTGM) rose 14.3 percent to $2.16 in pre-market trading after falling 3.08 percent on Wednesday.

-- Alder Biopharmaceuticals Inc (NASDAQ: ALDR) rose 6.5 percent to $9.90 in pre-market trading.
-Mizuho Securities initiated coverage on Alder Biopharma with a Buy rating.
+- Halozyme Therapeutics, Inc. (NASDAQ: HALO) rose 13.1 percent to $14.90 in pre-market trading.
+Bristol-Myers and Halozyme disclosed a collaboration and license agreement using Halozyme's ENHANZE technology.
+Halozyme Therapeutics raised its FY sales outlook.

-- MannKind Corporation (NASDAQ: MNKD) rose 6.1 percent to $2.09 in pre-market trading after falling 3.43 percent on Wednesday.

-- FireEye Inc (NASDAQ: FEYE) rose 5.2 percent to $15.55 in pre-market trading.
-Morgan Stanley upgraded FireEye from Equal-Weight to Overweight.
+- Autoliv Inc. (NYSE: ALV) rose 9.7 percent to $124.22 in pre-market trading.
+Autoliv initiated strategic review to consider separation of business segments into Passive Safety and Electronics.

-- China Auto Logistics Inc (NASDAQ: CALI) shares rose 5 percent to $2.10 in pre-market trading after surging 10.50 percent on Wednesday.
+- Teekay Offshore Partners L.P.
+(NYSE: TOO) shares rose 9 percent to $2.68 in the pre-market trading session.
+Wells Fargo upgraded Teekay Offshore Partners from Market Perform to Outperform.

+- Tenet Healthcare Corp (NYSE: THC) rose 8.4 percent to $17.60 in pre-market trading.
+Tenet Healthcare is exploring options, including a possible sale, Dow Jones reported.

-- Yatra Online Inc (NASDAQ: YTRA) rose 4.7 percent to $11.05 in pre-market trading.
-Ladenburg Thalmann initiated coverage of Yatra Online with a Buy rating.
+- 22nd Century Group Inc (NASDAQ: XXII) rose 8 percent to $3.25 in pre-market trading after surging 12.31 percent on Wednesday.

+- United Natural Foods, Inc. (NASDAQ: UNFI) shares rose 6.2 percent to $39.50 in pre-market trading after the company reported stronger-than-expected earnings for its fourth quarter.

-- Finisar Corporation (NASDAQ: FNSR) rose 4.6 percent to $23.10 in pre-market trading.
-Finisar is expected to post quarterly earnings after the closing bell.
+- Reata Pharmaceuticals Inc (NASDAQ: RETA) rose 5.1 percent to $32.00 in pre-market trading after the company disclosed that the FDA has granted orphan designation to omaveloxolone for the treatment of malignant melanoma.

 Find out what's going on in today's market and bring any questions you have to Benzinga's PreMarket Prep.